 - Hand tremors

 While it may seem tempting to quit cold turkey, this can be challenging, and in some cases, dangerous.
 Abruptly ending baclofen use can lead to troubling side effects, ranging from mild muscle spasms to life-threatening seizures and organ failure.
 Tapering off the drug may be necessary.

-Beyond the Baclofen High
+Moving Beyond Baclofen Abuse

 Once you have safely detoxed, you can put the worst of your withdrawals and drug cravings behind you.
 You can move on to an effective addiction treatment program.

 Treatment programs teach you to build healthy and sober habits, coping mechanisms, and social networks instead of chasing your next baclofen high.
 We do this by combining a variety of effective and proven treatment methods, programs, and settings.

 We work with you to build a customized treatment program that is suited to your unique needs.
 This treatment program will take place in one or more of the following settings:

 - Drug and alcohol detox